 Understanding Remote Patient Monitoring for Mental Health

-Remote patient monitoring for mental health involves using technology to collect and transmit patient data from a distance, allowing healthcare providers to track and assess an individual’s mental well-being outside traditional clinical settings.
-This method can be especially important for patients with chronic medical conditions, such as cancer, heart disease, and diabetes.
+Remote patient monitoring for mental health involves using technology to collect and transmit patient data from a distance.
+This allows healthcare providers to track and assess an individual’s mental well-being outside traditional clinical settings.

+RPM can be especially important for patients with chronic medical conditions, such as cancer, heart disease, and diabetes.
 According to the National Institute of Mental Health, adults with a medical illness are more likely to experience depression.
 Conversely, people with depression are at higher risk of developing certain physical illnesses.
-This is true for people of all ages.

 Furthermore, 45% of Americans with a clinical-level mental problem do not seek or receive treatment.
 The main reasons include not knowing what kind of help to seek, believing it won’t make a difference and a preference for self-help.
 People may also fear change, the unknown, and judgment or may be nervous about people finding out.